-This way of seeing context as something static, given and pre-existing communication, has been criticised, for example by Goodwin and Heritage (1990), who deem it a ‘bucket theory of context’.
+This way of seeing context as something static, given and pre-existing communication, which in this chapter will be called the ‘finding context’ approach, has been criticised, for example by Goodwin and Heritage (1990), who deem it a ‘bucket theory of context’.
 Bateson (1972) already noted that communication is both context-creating and context-dependent, and this point has been taken up several times since, especially in fields such as interactionist sociolinguistics, conversational and discourse analysis, the ethnography of communication. van Dijk (2008: x) for instance writes: ‘It is not the social situation that influences (or is influenced by) discourse, but the way the participants define such a situation.
 Contexts are thus not some kind of objective condition or direct cause, but rather (inter)subjective constructs designed and continuously updated in interaction by participants as members of groups and communities’.
 For Schegloff (1992: 197), too, ‘it seems at least as appropriate, and perhaps more so, to speak of talk or other conduct invoking its contexts than it is to speak of context impacting on talk or other conduct’.
 Especially as regards aspects such as identity and social roles, several studies have shown that they are not static, given once and for all, but that they are confirmed, negotiated, perhaps challenged and contrasted (Pavlenko & Blackledge, 2004).
 This ability to negotiate identities in contexts is increasingly conceptualised in terms of agency, defined by The Douglas Fir Group (2016: 26) as the ability of participants to ‘negotiate some impact on their local contexts and on the improvement of their material and social worlds’ (see also Deters et al., 2014; Duff, 2012).
 In short, roles and identities are not just imposed by the context, but are ‘acted out’ by individuals.
 As Sacks (1984) noted in a famous essay entitled ‘On doing being ordinary’, even the social role of being an ordinary person involves a number of specific actions.
 ‘Being someone’ thus always amounts to ‘doing something’.

 This way of looking at context has been well established since the 1980s, when an increasing number of authors started replacing the term ‘context’ with verbs or action nouns.
 Goffman (1974), again echoing Bateson (1972), introduced the notion of ‘framing’, which was then extended in his discussion of ‘footing’ (Goffman, 1981), to denote the activities by which speakers dynamically manage and construct their roles in interaction, that may change very rapidly, sometimes in a matter of seconds.
 Gumperz’s ‘contextualisation cues’ (1982; see also Auer, 1996; Auer & Di Luzio, 1992) also point in this direction.
 They are a series of signals, often non-linguistic or paralinguistic, such as prosody and intonation, guiding receivers in their interpretation of messages.
 These signals, which participants are normally unaware of and that are seldom the subject of explicit reflection (Gumperz, 1992; Levinson, 2003), may have different values in different socio-cultural groups, possibly generating misunderstandings and conflicts in intercultural encounters.

-There are two main methodological approaches to describing the active role of participants in making context.
-On the one hand, one may consider the manifest behaviour of social actors and how it contributes to shaping the context at hand: this is an external, socio-interactionist perspective, which interprets human conduct in terms of social variables.
-A prime example is conversational analysis, which categorically excludes the use of psychological notions such as intentions and mental representations and describes the ways in which participants ‘make context’ solely on the basis of their publicly observable social actions (Schegloff, 1992; 1997).
+The active role of participants in making context may be described in two main ways.
+On the one hand, one may consider the manifest behaviour of social actors and how it contributes to shaping the context at hand: this is an external, socio-interactionist, anti-mentalistic perspective, which interprets human conduct exclusively in terms of observable phenomena.
+A prime example is conversational analysis, which categorically excludes the use of psychological notions such as intentions and cognitive representations and describes the ways in which participants ‘make context’ solely on the basis of their publicly observable social actions (Schegloff, 1992; 1997).